kartonfarkas/api_docs/source/use_cases/transactional_emails.rst

 For further information about triggering external events, see :doc:`../suite/external_events/external_event_trigger`.
 For a list of available Field IDs, see :doc:`../suite/appendices/system_fields`.

-3. Check the Results

-Check Sent-Counter
+3. Check Sent-Counter

-* Check whether an email was sent successfully:
+Check whether an email was sent successfully:

 * Check with a test contact if the ‘Welcome email’ has arrived – it should be delivered within seconds.
 * Use the Suite UI to check if an email was sent.
 In the Analysis module in the Emails page you can see that the count of Sent emails increases.

 For further information, please see the Suite Online Help.